vtexdocs/help-center-content/docs/announcements/en/lendico-installment-loans-expand-your-payment-options.md

 slug: lendico-installment-loans-expand-your-payment-options
 legacySlug: lendico-boleto-installments-expand-your-payment-options-with-this-brand-new
 announcementImageID: ''
-announcementSynopsisEN: 'Meet Lendico's Boleto Installments - a new payment method to increase your chances of conversion in Brazil'
+announcementSynopsisEN: "Meet Lendico's Boleto Installments - a new payment method to increase your chances of conversion in Brazil"
 ---

 Nowadays, consumers seek diversity and ease of payments, and it is essential to guarantee the possible means for this to happen so your sales can be completed.